This article was updated on December 7, 2021.

 Step 1: Communicate the Idea With Local Customers

 Say you run a local brewery that specializes in IPA beers.
 Locals drift in to catch up with friends, grab a quick beer after work, and enjoy hand-crafted IPAs on weekends.
-In order to change things up, you decide to offer free knitting and sewing classes on a weekday.
+In order to change things up and enhance customer loyalty, you decide to offer free knitting and sewing classes on a weekday.
 While you may be a needle-enthusiast and love the art and craft of the knitted sweater, your local customer base might not respond well to it.

 If instead, you communicated this idea with loyal patrons, they might guide you to a different solution – why not offer hand-knit sweaters with your logo on it as merchandise?